Pelargonium: Ecology

 Pelargonium species are eaten by the caterpillars of some Lepidoptera species, including the noctuid moth angle shades, Phlogophora meticulosa.
 The diurnal butterflies Cacyreus marshalli and C. tespis (Lycaenidae), native to southern Africa, also feed on Geranium and Pelargonium.
 C. marshallii has been introduced to Europe and can develop into a pest on cultivated Pelargoniums.
 It has naturalised along the Mediterranean, but does not survive the winter in Westen Europe.

 The Japanese beetle, an important agricultural insect pest, becomes rapidly paralyzed after consuming flower petals of the garden hybrids known as "zonal geraniums" (P. × hortorum).
 The phenomenon was first described in 1920, and subsequently confirmed.
 Research conducted by Dr. Christopher Ranger with the USDA Agricultural Research Service and other collaborating scientists have demonstrated the excitatory amino acid called quisqualic acid present within the flower petals is responsible for causing paralysis of the Japanese beetle.
 Quisqualic acid is thought to mimic L-glutamic acid, which is a neurotransmitter in the insect neuromuscular junction and mammalian central nervous system.

 A study by the Laboratory of Apiculture & Social Insects group at the University of Sussex on the attractiveness of common garden plants to pollinators found that a cultivar of Pelargonium × hortorum was unattractive to pollinators in comparison to other selected garden plants such as Lavandula (lavender) and Origanum.

 Pests and diseases

 The geranium bronze butterfly is a pest of Pelargonium species.
 The larvae of the geranium bronze bore into the stem of the host plant, causing the stem to typically turn black and die soon after.
 Geranium bronze are currently listed as an A2 quarantine pest by the European and Mediterranean Plant Protection Organization and can cause significant damage to Pelargonium species.

 Cultivation

 Various types of Pelargonium are regular participants in flower shows and competitive events, with numerous societies devoted exclusively to their cultivation.
 They are easy to propagate vegetatively from cuttings.
+It is recommended that cuttings should have at least two nodes.
 Zonal geraniums grow in U.S. Department of Agriculture hardiness zones 9 through 12.
 Zonal geraniums are basically tropical perennials.
 Although they are often grown as annuals, they may overwinter in zones as cool as zone 7.